 - Use of the grounds by sports clubs and events such as Howden Show.

 - There are numerous fundraising activities every year to raise money for the park.
-These include tombolas, bric-a-brac sales and the annual Mayfest/Summerfest concert.
+These include tombolas, bric-a-brac sales and events in the park such as the Picnic In The Park.

 - Members of the public make donations to assist us in maintaining and improving facilities.
 In recent years the planting of ornamental trees and the creation of the Diamond Jubilee Walk have all been funded largely donations.
 The Trust is registered for Gift Aid.
 This means we can make every £1 into £1.25 by claiming the income tax back from the government for donations made by UK Taxpayers.